databio/pepatac/README.md

 ### Singularity

-You can download the singularity image from http://big.databio.org/simages/pepatac or build it from the docker image following the recipe in the [Makefile]:
+You can download the singularity image from http://big.databio.org/simages/pepatac or build it from the docker image following the recipe in the [Makefile](/Makefile):
 ```
 cd ATACseq
 make singularity